-On June 1, 2007, the closing price was \$4.24 and there were 135 holders of record of our common stock.
+On June 2, 2008, the closing price of our common stock on the NASDAQ National Market was \$4.08 and there were 116 holders of record of our common stock.
 Because many of such shares are held by brokers and other institutions on behalf of stockholders, we are unable to estimate the total number of stockholders represented by these record holders.